WhiteeSpace/RotMG-Macro-Tool/README.md

 The default hotkeys are F2 through F12.
 The menu hotkey defaults to F1 and can also be changed in the menu.
-Side mouse buttons are supported: focus a key field, then press Mouse 4 or Mouse 5.
-They are displayed as XButton1 and XButton2.
-Backspace or Delete clears only the currently focused key field.

 Default actions: